TRX 340: Capstone Seminar in Translation Studies

 1. Translation Project

-In consultation with her faculty adviser, the concentrator works on a translation project (10 pages minimum, depending on the type of translation) with a substantial introduction that reflects on the obstacles, difficulties and successes of the task of translation.
+The concentrator works on a translation project (10 pages minimum, depending on the type of translation) with a substantial introduction that reflects on the obstacles, difficulties and successes of the task of translation.

 2. Extra Project

-The student takes an existing 300-level course or seminar in the language/culture of her translation focus; she works on an extra project—a translation—within the context of the content of the seminar, and with the guidance of her faculty adviser in the concentration.
+The student takes an existing 300-level course or seminar in the language/culture of her translation focus; she works on an extra project—a translation—within the context of the content of the seminar, and with the guidance of her faculty mentor in the concentration.

 3. Honors Thesis